florisdenhengst/website/content/teaching/_index.md

 I have previously been involved in organising the [Reinforcement Learning Summer School](https://rlsummerschool.com/), read more in this [blog post](http://localhost:1313/posts/reinforcement-learning-summer-school/).

-I also supervise Bsc. and Msc. theses, see below for a (historical) overview of projects.
+For a (historical) over of Bsc. and Msc. thesis I have served as supervised, see below.

 ## Msc theses
 ### 2024